-- Some students spend their glide year abroad, through Fulbright, Princeton in… fellowships, or other post-graduate opportunities.
+- Post-grad: Some students spend a year abroad, through Fulbright, Princeton in… fellowships, or other post-graduate opportunities, between graduation and matriculation.

 - See the Study Abroad website or meet with a Study Abroad or HPA adviser to discuss your personal situation.

 - See Study Abroad and the Prehealth Student (google doc) for sample timelines.

 What to do abroad?

-- Princeton summer programs are a popular freshman summer option.
+- Princeton summer programs are a popular first-year summer option.
 They allow you to complete language requirements or pursue other interests in a small group setting.
-It can be difficult to gain competitive internships in freshman summer, so it’s a good time to head abroad.
+It can be difficult to gain competitive internships as a first-year, so it’s a good time to head abroad.

 - The International Internship Program offers numerous health-related summer opportunities for freshmen, sophomores, and juniors.

-- EEB, MOL, and SPIA concentrators can pursue research- / health-oriented department-sponsored study programs in junior year.
+- EEB and SPIA concentrators can pursue research- / health-oriented department-sponsored study programs in junior year.

 - The Office of International Programs database is searchable by research and service abroad with a prehealth focus.